Cellular-automaton decoders for topological quantum memories

-\textbf{Toric codes and noise models \cite{Kitaev,SurfaceCode,Raussendorf}}.
 Any lattice that is locally two-dimensional defines a surface code.
 A lattice is composed of faces, edges and vertices.
 At each edge resides a qubit.
 Each face $f$ is surrounded by a set of edges, which we denote $\mu(f)$.
 Similarly, each vertex, $v$, has a set of edges incident to the vertex, denoted $\mu '(v)$.
 Faces and vertices have associated operators

 We consider square lattices on the torus, which are equivalent to an $L\times L$ square lattice with periodic boundary conditions.
 Consequently, we can label vertices using a vector of two integers modulo $L$, denoted $\vec{v} \in \mathbb{V} := \mathbb{N}_{L}^{2}$.
 A quantum state is in the code space, or ground state, when it is in the ``$+1$'' eigenspace for all face and vertex operators.
 If any face (vertex) operator is measured and yields ``$-1$'', then we say an excitation, or anyon, is present at that face (vertex).